Act for Adjustment of Functions and Organizations of the Executive Yuan

 If an agency’s functions has been adjusted and transferred to other agencies pursuant to Paragraph 1, the organic law and regulations governing the original agency should continue to apply, except for related administrative matters and staffing, which the Executive Yuan should issue executive orders to adjust them.

-If an agency originally subordinated to a central organs of government has been resubordinated, or its functions have been adjusted and transferred to any local governments, the competent agency should stipulate provisional organizational regulations and the table of organization, before the organic law and regulations governing the new agencies have been amended or formulated (stipulated).
+If an agency originally subordinated to a central organs of government has been resubordinated, or its functions have been adjusted and transferred to any local governments, the competent agency should stipulate provisional organizational regulations and a personnel establishment table of organization, before the organic law and regulations governing the new agencies have been amended or formulated (stipulated).

 Article 3